What are you reading at the moment?

 Recently reworked, The Poldeen Trilogy is a trio of NA novels all set in Cornwall, which will be available later this year.

-Available on Kindle…
+Available From Amazon in Paperback or on Kindle…

 April 2015: No Man’s Land